-A veteran died in Florida jail.
-Two years later, video shows he was tased, left convulsing in cell
+A veteran died in a Florida jail.
+Two years later, video shows he was tased, left convulsing in a cell.

 In the video, Edwards appears calm in his cell.
 He eats lunch, and at one point, begins doing push-ups.
 As time ticks by, Edwards becomes irritated and begins banging on the door window.
 When a deputy tries to escort him to be photographed, a brawl ensues.
 More than a dozen deputies respond.
 One pepper sprays Edwards, while another uses a stun gun six times.
 The hooks from the gun were still in Edwards’s back when he began to convulse alone in his cell.

 After about five minutes of struggling, deputies put Edwards in a restraining chair and put a white hood over his head to keep him from spitting on them, which he does not appear to do in the video.
-These types of hoods are considered controversial, and the agency has since changed the type of hood it uses, Florida Today reported.
+These types of hoods are considered controversial, and the agency has since changed its policy for use of hoods and restraint chairs, Florida Today reported.

 Ivey defended the use of force, saying that it followed department procedure, and implied that Edwards became ill because he had huffed inhalants.